 The Dow fell on Friday after government data showed the labor market deteriorated further in December, raising investor concerns about the outlook for profits and a deepening recession.

 The Lightning Round is extended in this CNBC.com exclusive feature.

-Following are the week’s biggest winners and losers.
+Following are the day’s biggest winners and losers.
 Find out why shares of General Motors and Family Dollar Stores popped while Freeport-McMoRan and JPMorgan Chase dropped.

 Rafael Resendes of the Toreador Large Cap Value Fund sees the stock market changing from a momentum-driven market to a valuation-driven one.
 He names a number of stocks that he feels are very well positioned.

 It’s Beijing, and not Washington, that’s going to get us out of this worldwide recession, he says.

 Stocks made gains on Tuesday after the release of minutes from the last Fed policy meeting suggested a stimulus package would become an even greater priority.

 That we didn't see it is a good sign.
 This is what is called a "consolidation phase," and while it does not guarantee the rally will continue, it is an encouraging sign.